(Disclosure: Some of the links below may be affiliate links)

 You need to know that you do not need to start new insurance with a 100% bonus.
 You can discuss with your insurance dealers to start with a lower bonus directly.

 And if you are not the best driver in the world, the bonus protection option is a great addition.
 It is cheap to subscribe to.
-And it can save you a lot of money if you do not have more than one incident per year.
+And it can save you a lot of money if you do not have more than one incident yearly.

 5. Increase your deductible

-With a higher deductible, you will pay less each year for your car insurance.
+With a higher deductible, you will pay less yearly for your car insurance.

 If you do not use your insurance often, it could be useful for your budget to reduce the deductibles in your insurance policy.

-Of course, if you increase your deductible, you need to be prepared for this expense.
-You need to take this into account when you decide on your emergency fund.
+Of course, if you increase your deductible, you must be prepared for this expense.
+You need to consider this when you decide on your emergency fund.

 6. Put your license plates on hold